 The original plan was to hike to Lake Rausu and then do a boat trip on the Pacific side of Shiretoko National Park.
 The peninsula on Japan’s north-eastern tip has become a UNESCO World Natural Heritage site in 2004 for its unrivalled nature and wildlife.

-The eastern side of the peninsula borders the Pacific, the northern one the Sea of Okhotsk, which is the southernmost place to see drift ice in winter due to the currents, island chains and the inflow of fresh water from the Amur River.
+The eastern side of the peninsula borders the Pacific, the northern one the Sea of Okhotsk.
+The Sea of Okhotsk is the southernmost place to see drift ice in winter due to the currents, island chains and the inflow of fresh water from the Amur River.
 With lower levels of salinity, the water freezes easier than elsewhere.
-It’s not winter yet, however, and we want to see whales and dolphins which can frequently be sighted on the Pacific side, next to the Southern Kurile island of Kunashiri which is occupied by Russia.
+It’s not winter yet, however, and we want to see whales and dolphins.
+Those can frequently be sighted on the Pacific side, next to the Southern Kurile island of Kunashiri which is occupied by Russia.

 Spotting whales and dolphins